lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 ---

-Here you can find the information for the <b>second and third parts</b> of *Regional and Local Public Finance*, a compulsory course for third-year undergraduate Economics majors at UB.The first part of the course is taught by Prof. [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home) (first 1/3 of the course).
+Here you can find the information for the <b>second and third parts</b> of *Regional and Local Public Finance*, a compulsory course for third-year undergraduate Economics majors at UB.
+The first part of the course is taught by Prof. [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home) (first 1/3 of the course).
 [Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) have also contributed to the content covered in my part.

 There are **17 two-hour lectures** in this part of the course, covering